kimber-chen/Tensorflow-for-stock-prediction/README.md

 - DQN_img_closePrice.py: build a model by closeprice img and do evaluation.

 ### Performance
-Use only daily close price.
-Bad performance.
+  * Training: 2011~2014 15-day image with only daily close price.
+  * Testing : 2016/01 ~2016/08
+  * Trading stratage: Reward=(Tomorrow's close price)-(today's close price) if predict buy.
+Negate the number while predicting sell.
+  * Bad performance.

 ![alt tag](https://github.com/kimber-chen/Tensorflow-for-stock-prediction/blob/master/graph/closePrice_rst.PNG)
-  * Training: 2011~2014 15-day image with avgYearLine,avgSeasonLine,avg20daysLine.
-  * Testing : 2016/01 ~2016/08

   * Trading stratage: sell while meet +10% profit or -5% loss.
-  * baseline: Considering of the rising stock price, the baseline is the average profit takes buying times into account.
+  * Baseline: Considering of the rising stock price, the baseline is the average profit takes buying times into account.
+  * We get more profit then baseline.
+And the testing file can be used for evaluating whether to believe in the model.

 ![alt tag](https://github.com/kimber-chen/Tensorflow-for-stock-prediction/blob/master/graph/yearline_rst.PNG)

- That we get more profit that baseline.
-And the test file can use for predict whether to buy without re-training the model.

 ##2.CNN_tsc
-The model is original from RobRomijnders 's work used for time series data (http://robromijnders.github.io/CNN_tsc/) I've change some parameter and use different indicators to find out when to buy the stock is good.
+The model is originated from RobRomijnders 's work used for time series data (http://robromijnders.github.io/CNN_tsc/) I've change some parameter and use different indicators to find out when to buy the stock is good.
 ### Performance
 ####Part 1.
 Indicators